Erdogan lifts threat to expel Western ambassadors - ExBulletin

 Erdogan lifts threat to expel Western ambassadors

-ISTANBUL Turkish President Recep Tayyip Erdogan withdrew on Monday evening from a threat to expel ambassadors from 10 Western countries for their support for a jailed activist, defusing a potential diplomatic crisis.
+ISTANBUL (AP) – Turkish President Recep Tayyip Erdogan withdrew on Monday evening from a threat to expel ambassadors from 10 Western countries for their support for a jailed activist, defusing a potential diplomatic crisis.

 “We believe that these ambassadors, who have fulfilled their commitment to Article 41 of the Vienna Convention, will now be more careful in their statements,” he said in a televised address after the conference. a three-hour Cabinet meeting in Ankara.